Continuing Education Activity

 Efforts to obtain a history should not delay the treatment of life-threatening toxicity.
 Furthermore, patients with severe phenol toxicity may be unable to provide a history of exposure due to depressed mental status or seizures.
-When appropriate, a focused history should seek to determine the toxin of concern, which includes the concentration, dose, route, and time of exposure.
-Questions regarding the use of personal protective equipment (PPE) such as gloves, coveralls, or respirators may help to stratify the degree of exposure and possible routes of exposure.
-Following workplace and household exposures, safety data sheet (SDS) review may be helpful to identify active ingredients.
+When appropriate, a focused history should seek to determine the toxin of concern, including the concentration, dose, route, and time of exposure.
+Questions regarding the use of personal protective equipment (PPE) such as gloves, coveralls, or respirators may help stratify the degree of exposure and possible exposure routes.
+Following workplace and household exposures, a safety data sheet (SDS) review may help identify active ingredients.

 Dermal exposure to small amounts of phenol will acutely result in a painless, white discoloration of the skin at the site of contact.
 Deeper burns may occur if decontamination does not occur promptly.
-The skin may later progress to erythema and blistering and in some cases, necrosis.
-Interestingly, phenol burns may also present with initial erythema at the site of contact, followed by brown staining of the skin.
+The skin may later progress to erythema and blistering, and, in some cases, necrosis.
+Interestingly, phenol burns may also present with initial erythema at the contact site, followed by brown staining of the skin.
 Of note, these lesions are frequently painless due to the anesthetic, cooling effect of topical phenol.
 Desquamation of skin may occur over 3 to 5 days following contact before healing begins.
 Dermatologists historically utilized this progression of phenol chemical burns in facial chemical peels.

 Phenol-exposed patients should receive regular monitoring of vital signs and mental status.
 A baseline electrocardiogram should be obtained as well as continuous cardiac monitoring to evaluate for dysrhythmias.
 Laboratory evaluation should focus on identifying the presence of acute kidney injury, metabolic acidosis, hepatitis, rhabdomyolysis, or methemoglobinemia.
-In cases of ingestion or inhalational exposure, or patients with hypoxemia or respiratory complaints, a chest radiograph should be obtained.
+A chest radiograph should be obtained in cases of ingestion or inhalational exposure or patients with hypoxemia or respiratory complaints.
 Phenol metabolites may also produce characteristic blue-green urine that may provide a clue to the diagnosis in cases of unknown exposure.

 Ingestion or dermal exposure to phenol concentrations greater than 5% should receive a referral to an emergency department for evaluation.
 Consultation with a regional poison control center in the United States is possible by calling 1-800-222-1222.